 The Microfluidic Pressure Controller Landscape in 2026

 In March 2026, Unchained Labs announced the discontinuation of the entire Dolomite Microfluidics product line.
-For hundreds of research teams worldwide who relied on Dolomite instruments — the Mitos P-Pump, Quad Pump, µEncapsulator, and Telos platform — this raises a practical question: what now?
+Hundreds of research teams worldwide run Dolomite instruments (the Mitos P-Pump, Quad Pump, µEncapsulator, and Telos platform) and they are now left with a practical question: what now?

 What Happened to Dolomite Microfluidics?

 Dolomite Microfluidics was founded in Cambridge, UK, as part of Blacktrace Holdings.
 Unchained Labs acquired Blacktrace in 2023, gaining control of both Dolomite Microfluidics and Dolomite Bio.
-While Dolomite Bio continues to operate, the microfluidics instrumentation division was shut down.
-Spare parts, consumables, and technical support will become progressively unavailable over the next two years.
+Dolomite Bio continues to operate.
+The microfluidics instrumentation division was shut down, and spare parts, consumables, and technical support will become progressively unavailable over the next two years.

 The Pressure Controller Landscape in 2026

-With Dolomite's exit, the two principal manufacturers of research-grade microfluidic pressure controllers are Elveflow and Fluigent, both based in France.
-Pressure-based flow control has become the preferred method for high-precision microfluidic experiments, largely replacing syringe pumps in applications that demand flow stability, fast response, and continuous operation.
+With Dolomite gone, the two principal manufacturers of research-grade microfluidic pressure controllers are Elveflow and Fluigent, both based in France.
+Pressure-based flow control has become the preferred method for high-precision microfluidic experiments, largely replacing syringe pumps where flow stability, fast response and continuous operation are needed.

 1. Flow Stability

 Flow stability is the single most important parameter for reproducibility, expressed as a percentage of full scale (% FS).
-Published studies show that flow variations as small as 0.1% can produce measurable differences in droplet diameter.
-For demanding applications like single-cell encapsulation or nanoparticle synthesis, stability below 0.01% FS is the target.
-The OB1 MK4 pressure controller achieves 0.005% FS — currently the best published value for a commercial microfluidic controller.
+Flow variations as small as 0.1% produce measurable differences in droplet diameter.
+For single-cell encapsulation or nanoparticle synthesis, the target is stability below 0.01% FS.
+The OB1 MK4 pressure controller achieves 0.005% FS - currently the best published value for a commercial microfluidic controller.

 2. Number of Independent Channels